Every company needs to spend money to make money. It's a cliché, but it's also undoubtedly true.

 Technical costs can also be a mixture of sales-related and office expenses.
-For example, if you have a website for marketing and sales, then of course that’s a production cost.
+For example, if you have a website or CDN for marketing and sales, then of course that’s a production cost.
 But if you keep servers for your intranet or to store financial data, these will be operating costs.

 Every business will need legal assistance from time to time.
 From setting up your first employment contracts, to handling a tricky tax situation, it’s unlikely that you’ll have this expertise on your own.

 Legal fees can be both regular, ongoing costs or one-off.
 You might have a lawyer on retainer for a set number of hours a month to make sure that you’re compliant.

 You might even have an in-house lawyer or compliance expert.
 Since this doesn’t contribute to sales, it will be a general and administrative expense too.

 And from time to time you’ll need to shell out to solve a specific legal challenge.
 These costs can be significant, but they’re essential to keeping your company above water.

 The amount you spend on operating costs is really only relevant if you compare it with revenue.
 A small startup will likely have lower administrative expenses than an enterprise business, after all.
 So rather than obsessing about the payments themselves, you should think about them in context.